DPI-WE/setting-up-a-developer-environment/content.md

 We'll cover the following key steps:

+0. **(Windows 10 and up) OS install**: If you want to use a Windows operating system then currently the easist option is to install an Linux distro into your alongside your Windows OS.

 1. **IDE Installation**: We'll install Visual Studio Code (VSCode), a popular and versatile code editor, and configure it for seamless integration with our terminal.

 2. **Package Manager Setup**: We'll set up Homebrew, a powerful package manager for macOS, to simplify the installation and management of software packages and libraries.